Career of Cristiano Ronaldo: 2018–2020: Consecutive Serie A titles

-Ronaldo scored his first goal of the 2019–20 season in a 4–3 home league win over Napoli on 31 August 2019.
-On 23 September, he came in 3rd place for the Best FIFA Men's Player Award.
-On 1 October, he reached several milestones in Juventus's 3–0 Champions League group stage win over Bayer Leverkusen: he scored in a 14th consecutive season, equalling Raúl and Messi's record; he broke Iker Casillas' record for most Champions League wins of all time, and equalled Raúl's record of scoring against 33 different opponents.
-On 6 November in a 2–1 away win against Lokomotiv Moscow, he equalled Paolo Maldini as the second-most capped player in UEFA club competitions with 174 appearances.
-On 18 December, Ronaldo leapt to a height of 8 ft 5 in, higher than the crossbar, to head the winning goal in a 2–1 away win against Sampdoria.
-He scored his first Serie A hat-trick on 6 January 2020, in a 4–0 home win against Cagliari.
-His 56th career hat-trick, he became only the second player after Alexis Sánchez to score hat-tricks in the Premier League, La Liga and Serie A. On 2 February, he scored twice from the penalty spot in a 3–0 home win over Fiorentina, equalling David Trezeguet's club record of scoring in nine consecutive league games, and broke the record six days later by scoring in his tenth consecutive league game, a 2–1 away defeat to Hellas Verona.
-On 22 February, Ronaldo scored for a record-equalling 11th consecutive league game, alongside Gabriel Batistuta and Fabio Quagliarella, in a 2–1 away win against SPAL.
+In September 2019, Ronaldo came in 3rd place for the Best FIFA Men's Player Award.
+During Juventus' 3–0 Champions League win over Bayer Leverkusen on October 1, he broke Iker Casillas' record for most Champions League wins of all time, with 105.
+On 18 December, Ronaldo leapt to a height of 8 ft 5 in—higher than the goal's crossbar—to head in the winning goal in a 2–1 victory over Sampdoria.
+He scored his first Serie A hat-trick on 6 January 2020, in a 4–0 win against Cagliari.
+On 8 February, he set a new Juventus record of scoring in ten consecutive league games during a 2–1 loss to Hellas Verona.
+On 22 February, he scored in his eleventh consecutive Serie A game as Juventus defeated SPAL 2–1, equalling the record held by Gabriel Batistuta and Fabio Quagliarella.